 We all know that games are popular.
 They’re a great way to keep people engaged and entertained.
 In fact, studies have shown that games can be up to 80% more effective at getting people to engage with your brand than traditional advertising methods.
 Our client Euronics got inspired by Candy Crush and decided to use the opportunity to change candies into headphones.

 Euronics‘ campaign had all of these key ingredients for success.
 The goal of Euronics’ campaign was to generate buzz and awareness about the JBL Live Pro 2 headphones.
 Through gamification, they engaged people and drove them to the Euronics store that considered buying JBL headphones for themselves.

 Euronics created a highly engaging game that was very similar to Candy Crush.
 The only difference was that instead of matching candies, you had to match JBL Live Pro 2 headphones.
 The more headphones you matched, the more points you got.
-It actually matched really well with our goal because the product JBL Live Pro 2 was in 4 different colors which they could show in the game.
+It actually matched really well with our goal, because the product JBL Live Pro 2 was in 4 different colours which they could show in the game.

-7. Spooktacular gamification results for CreditStar
+6. Spooktacular Gamification Results for CreditStar

 National holidays are great milestones to create campaigns for.
 Creditstar decided to create one campaign for Halloween.
 Last year, their goal was to engage with their users and give them the opportunity to have some fun while also reminding them about our products and offers.

 So, how did our campaign turn out?
 How did they increase their conversion rate from 3.9% to 20%?
 Click on the link to find out.

 7. Innovating the way cities promote themselves